 Beyond the funnel, third-party cookies have also historically been crucial for remarketing efforts.
 Don’t be surprised if you experience shifts in your dynamic remarketing ad performance once the cookie crumbles.
 To help offset any negative impacts, it will be crucial to have a more solid grasp on your top-performing products.

-If you’re looking for more insights on the steps you need to take in 2023 to prepare for cookieless marketing, you won’t want to miss our 2023 Digital Strategy Forecast.
+If you’re looking for more insights on the steps you need to take to prepare for the cookieless future, you won’t want to miss our 2023 Digital Strategy Forecast.
 In this live panel and Q&A on January 18th at 2 pm ET, you’ll hear from eight of the ecommerce experts at ROI Revolution who work with large brands every day to determine and deliver strategies to drive growth – even with inflation and an impending recession.

-The webinar will not only cover cookieless marketing but also insights on the current state of paid media and web optimization, strategic shifts to consider to profitably allocate your marketing budget across different channels, and more.
+The webinar will not only cover the cookieless future but also insights on the current state of paid media and web optimization, strategic shifts to consider to profitably allocate your marketing budget across different channels, and more.
 Save your spot for the webinar here!

 First-party vs. third-party cookies: What’s the difference?